ppy/osu-wiki/wiki/Tournaments/SOL/2019/en.md

 ## Ruleset

 - The Speed of Light tournament is a tournament where registered players compete to see who ends up at the top.
-- We will use Score v2 for this tournament.
+- We will use ScoreV2 for this tournament.
 - The beatmaps for each round will be announced by the map poolers in a showcase after each stage of the tournament.
 One tiebreaker will be provided for each pool.
 This map is only played in the case of a tie with each player needing one point to win.
 - The schedule of each match will be established by the tournament organizers, with reschedules available.
 - If there is no referee available, the game will be postponed.